 212 visited the National Liberty Museum to deepen our understanding of discrimination.
 We were inspired by global and everyday heroes and upstanders, and contemplated how discrimination and freedom are connected.
 When looking at the beautiful Chihuly flame, 212 recognized that glass is a wonderful metaphor for liberty- both are fragile and need to be cared for!

 This month, we are inviting several community partners to come in and expand our understanding of discrimination.
 Stay tuned!

-Watching the light bulbs go off (literally and figuratively) makes it an exciting time to be in 212!
+Watching the light bulbs go off (literally and figuratively) make it an exciting time to be in 212!

-Ask your children to share with you their historical fiction writing pieces.
-212 has spent the last few months in Colonial America and their research is evident in these amazing creative writing pieces!
+Ask your children to share with you their realistic fiction writing pieces.
+212 has spent the last month living with their characters and we are preparing to publish this week!

 Have a great weekend!

 What a great week!